 - Safety belts

-For a comparison of golf carts and low speed vehicle requirements, read the Safe Mobility for Life Coalition's Golf Carts: Tips on How to Use Transportation Options in Florida brochure.
+For a comparison of carts and low speed vehicle requirements, read the Safe Mobility for Life Golf Carts: Tips on How to Use Transportation Options in Florida brochure.
 Visit the Resource Center to download or order the brochure.